Planche Lean Tutorial – The Best Planche Progression Exercise

 • Correct scapula activation: good and proper form are all-important while executing a Planche Hold.
 The Lean will teach you to properly protract your scapula and depress your shoulders.

-• Leaning correctly: the lean is what determines the amount of stress put on your arms and core.
+• Leaning correctly: the amount of lean determines the amount of stress put on your arms and core.
 A correct lean will allow you to, eventually, lift your legs off the floor for a complete Planche Hold.
 The Lean will ease you into this process.

 • Straight arm strength: the penultimate goal of the Planche Hold is keeping your arms straight while supporting your whole bodyweight on them.
 Before that can happen, your straight arm strength needs to increase sufficiently over time.
 The Lean does just that.

-The Planche Lean is the epitome of easing into it.
+The Planche Lean is the definition of easing into it.
 You start as easy as you can manage it, literally leaning into it a little further every time.
-You are killing six birds with a single stone by applying the Planche Lean to your workout routine.
+You are killing six birds with a single stone by including this exercise in your workout routine.

 How To Do the Planche Lean